Techniques de pro pour simplifier vos montées en ski de randonnée

 When the slope is very steep, make a small backward movement with your skis to check the grip of your skins on the ground.
 This way, you will straighten the hairs of your skins as much as possible, which will give them a better grip.
 You should also avoid putting your weight too far forward because your skins could come loose.
 Straighten your torso and move your weight towards your heels.

-The bends
+The turns

-To make a turn in ascent mode, slightly pass the turning point to place a downhill ski on the slope.
+To make a turn in ascent mode, slightly pass the turning point to place your downhill ski on the slope.
 Turn the uphill ski towards the turning point and lay it flat on the snow.
 Then, supporting yourself on the uphill ski and your poles, lift the downhill ski.
 Make a slight movement of your leg backwards to tilt the ski backwards.
 Bring the ski parallel to the other.
-You are all set to continue your route in the right direction.
+You are all set to continue your route in the right direction!

 Share this article